explainers-by-googlers/prompt-api/README.md

 To ensure the API can be used by web developers across multiple implementations, all browsers should be sure their models behave like instruction-tuned models.

-### Downloading and session creation flow

-The state machine for the model downloading and session creation is as follows.

-There is a per-global _session creation requested_: a boolean, initially false.

-There is a per-user agent _model availability state_.
-It moves through the following states:

-* "cannot provide a model"
-  * `canCreateTextSession()` returns `"no"`
-  * `createTextSession()` rejects with a `"NotSupportedError"` `DOMException`
-* "can provide a model after download"
-  * `canCreateTextSession()` returns `"after-download"`
-  * `createTextSession()`:
-    * Checks argument validity, returning a rejection if invalid.
-Otherwise:
-    * Sets _session creation requested_ = true.
-    * Transitions us to the "downloading a model" state.
-    * Queues a _create a session_ operation when that finishes, passing the download status.
-* "downloading a model"
-  * `canCreateTextSession()` returns `"after-download"`
-  * `createTextSession()`:
-    * Checks argument validity, returning a rejection if invalid.
-Otherwise:
-    * Sets _session creation requested_ = true.
-    * Queues a _create a session_ operation for when the ongoing download finishes, passing the download status.
-  * While in this state, if _session creation requested_ is true, the `AI` object fires `textmodeldownloadprogress` events on download progress updates.
-* "model fully available"
-  * `canCreateTextSession()` returns `"readily"`
-  * `createTextSession()`:
-    * Checks argument validity, returning a rejection if invalid.
-Otherwise:
-    * Starts a _create a session_ operation immediately, passing a download status of success.
-    * (Does _not_ set _session creation requested_.)

-_Create a session_ operation: takes as input a download status

-* If download status = failure,
-  * Rejects the relevant promise with a `"NetworkError"` `DOMException`
-  * Sets _model availability state_ back to "can provide a model after download"
-* If download status = success,
-  * Set _model availability state_ to "model fully available"
-  * Try to use the model to create a session:
-    * If session creation fails, reject the relevant with various possible errors depending on what type of failure happened.
-    * If session creation succeeds, resolve the relevant promise with undefined.
-* Set _session creation requested_ = false.

 ## Alternatives considered and under consideration

-### Naming

-We don't love the current naming of the API.
-Especially, the names using "text" would become confusing if the same API eventually gains multi-modal capabilities.

-We've started a discussion on the issue tracker to explore alternatives: see [issue #1](https://github.com/explainers-by-googlers/prompt-api/issues/1).

 ### How many stages to reach a response?